JobGenie - Complete Guide

 π― Overview

-JobGenie is a powerful Jenkins job generation engine that transforms simple Groovy map definitions into fully functional Jenkins pipelines.
+JobGenie is a powerful Jenkins job generation engine that automatically detects YAML job definition files and generates Jenkins jobs.
 It eliminates the need for manual job creation and provides a consistent, scalable approach to CI/CD pipeline management.

 Key Benefits